Ways to Make Your Restaurant Staff Awesome

 Encourage Fun at Work

 Running a business is serious stuff.
-But that doesn’t mean you should have fun while you are doing it.
-Don’t be afraid to joke with staff and customers, to show your fun side.
+But that doesn’t mean you shouldn't have fun while you're doing it.
+Don’t be afraid to joke with staff and customers.
+A spirit of fun at work will encourage a positive attitude even during challenging, busy shifts.

 Ask Your Staff’s Opinion

 Ask for suggestions for ways to improve your restaurant.
-They can be about the menu, promotional ideas, colors for the restrooms if you’d like.
-Set up a process- it can be as simple as a suggestion box, with slips of paper- and review the suggestions once a week.
-You may find that your staff has great ideas to try.
+They can be about the menu, promotional ideas, company policies, or colors for the restrooms.
+Set up a process—it can be as simple as a suggestion box with slips of paper—and review the suggestions once a week.
+You may find that your staff has great ideas.
+Plus, they will feel a greater sense of ownership when you implement one of their proposals.

-It is probably the easiest thing you can do.
-Be liberal with your thank you’s, to show staff that you truly appreciate the work they do.
+Thanking your employees is probably the easiest thing you can do, yet it's so often overlooked.
+Be liberal with your thank yous to show staff that you truly appreciate the work they do.
+A staff that feels appreciated will give you their best.